-On the top of the world is where Svalbard is located, an archipelago situated between Norway and the North Pole, a place that the world forgot for nearly a decade, a Russian mining town established by Sweden in 1910 but then sold to the Soviet Union in 1927 and then completely abounded in 1998 after the collapse of the Soviet Union.
+On the top of the world is where Svalbard is located, an archipelago situated between Norway and the North Pole is where Pyramiden is located a place that the world forgot for nearly a decade, a Russian mining town established by Sweden in 1910 but then sold to the Soviet Union in 1927 and then completely abounded in 1998 after the collapse of the Soviet Union.

 But they are currently restoring another building these days, to accommodate more staff due to the rapid increase of tourism in Puramiden.

-The people living here raised its own pigs, chickens and cattle.
-And all the heating and electricity cam coal that workers mined.
-This place was almost completely self-sufficient society.
+The people living here raised their own pigs, chickens and cattle.
+And all the heating and electricity came from the coal that workers mined.
+This place was an almost completely self-sufficient society.

-There´s no WIFI or phone connection here, your completely of the grid.
+There´s no WIFI or phone connection here, you completely of the grid.

 A school and a kindergarten, a sports hall with all other facilities that you would expect in a Soviet city in the 80s.

 And of course, there´s a Lenin statue here, the most northern one in the world.

 Pyramiden was considered to be a very good place to live and work during the USSR, and even the grass here was imported from Siberia to make Pyramiden a more liveable place.
 The people who worked here for two years earned enough money to buy a good flat back in Moscow.

 Pyramiden was meant to be an ideal Soviet society.